Logiqx/wst-results/docs/events/guidance/README.md

 The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S are all suitable as backups.

 Please wear your COROS watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

+Please also ensure your COROS watch is NOT being worn underneath your wetsuit sleeve.

 Firmware issues have plagued COROS since May 2024 so it is very important that you check your firmware.